BerenLuthien/HyperColumns_ImageColorization/README.md

 # HyperColumns of CNN and Image Colorization
-This project is a revised version of https://tinyclouds.org/colorize/
+This project is a revised version of https://arxiv.org/abs/1411.5752 and https://tinyclouds.org/colorize/
 ## 1. Introduction
 In this project, from the pre-trained VGG model "HyperColumns" is harvested and is used to colorize gray images.
 The major target of this project is to explore HyperColumns and how it can be used in such computer vision tasks as image auto-colorizations.
 The training data is flower data set which is separated into train, validation and test sets.
 The trained model is also tested on images that are not from the flower data set.
 The project is done in Tensorflow 1.0 and Python.